These days, a lot of people are conscious of buying local and supporting neighborhood businesses.

-Let’s take a look at what happens when someone searches for something local on Google.
+As Google is the biggest player in the local SEO game, let’s take a look at what happens when someone searches for something local on the search engine.

 Usually, a local search query involves a product or service and the name of a location.
 Say we’re looking for a good moving company in Tacoma, Washington:

 You’ll notice that all of the immediate results are advertisements, which is pretty common for local search results – after all, the top of a Google search results page is prime real estate (see what I did there?)